Day Eight: ¿Y Si Me Suelto?

 What struck me was their patience.
 The way they waited without signalling waiting.
 The way they scanned the water without appearing restless.
 There was a rhythm to their presence that felt familiar to me, a kind of learned stillness that comes from spending long periods observing rather than intervening.

-In that moment, I recognised something of my own practice reflected back.
+In that moment, I recognized something of my own practice reflected back.

 This work of standing at edges.
 Of watching what moves beneath the surface.
 Of trusting that some moments ask only to be witnessed.
 Some moments ask only for attention.
 For steadiness.
 For remaining long enough that the landscape forgets you are there.